chelinho139/glitchbot_ai/docs/implementation-guide.md

 ```

 This implementation **significantly exceeds** the Week 1 requirements and provides a **solid foundation** for all future development.

+**⚡ UPDATED: Week 1 now includes persistent mention queue system to ensure zero data loss during rate limit scenarios.
+This adds 1-2 days to implementation but provides production-grade reliability from the start.**

 ##### **Week 2: Enhancement (Advanced Features & Cross-Worker Delegation)**